Edefuccal33/School/README.md

 Dto: Here are defined attributes which demand validation to the controller.

 Exception: Custom exception created with an exception handler to provide a full entity response with message, body, headers, status and web request).

+POSTMAN REQUEST: Request have been exported in the file "School.postman_collection.json" from POSTMAN if you want to try this API quickly.